-VHIO’s Experimental Therapeutics Group conducts bench-to-bedside preclinical research in breast cancer to advance insights into targeted-therapeutics response biomarkers.
-We have advanced the field of PI3K inhibitor resistance by firstly evidencing that an adaptive response activating the MEK/ERK pathway through receptor tyrosine kinase upregulation bypasses the PI3K-survival pathway and mediates resistance to PI3K inhibitor.
+VHIO's Experimental Therapeutics Group conducts bench-to-bedside preclinical research in breast cancer to advance insights into targeted-therapeutics response biomarkers.
+We have significantly contributed to the field of PI3K inhibitor resistance by firstly evidencing that an adaptive response activating the MEK/ERK pathway through receptor tyrosine kinase upregulation bypasses the PI3K-survival pathway and mediates resistance to PI3K inhibitor.
 Secondly, we have identified that RSK, a MEK/ERK downstream kinase limits the activity of dual PI3K/mTOR inhibitors partly through the attenuation of apoptotic response and upregulation of protein translation.

 In short, our group has significantly improved the understanding of the mode of action of novel targeted therapies, identified new response biomarkers, and demonstrated the efficacy of hypothesis-based drug combinations.

 Figure: Antitumor and antiproliferative activity of the CDK4/6 inhibitor ribociclib in patient derived models.
 A) In vivo analysis of tumor growth or regression upon treatment with ribociclib during 35 days (75mg/kg, 6 days/week).
 B) Analysis of ex vivo cultures treated with ribociclib for 7 days and categorized according to the in vivo response shown in panel A.

 Méndez-Pertuz M, Martínez P, Blanco-Aparicio C, Gómez-Casero E, Belen García A, Martínez-Torrecuadrada J, Palafox M, Cortés J, Serra V, Pastor J, Blasco MA.
 Modulation of telomere protection by the PI3K/AKT pathway.
 Nat Commun.
 2017 Nov 2;8(1):1278.